NickLiggett/flashcards/README.md

 ![2022-07-09 17 20 56](https://user-images.githubusercontent.com/102986835/178126002-5b181a0f-e375-4c2e-ab25-36224c98ca8a.gif)

 ### Technologies Used
-This program was written on VSCode using JavaScript ES6.
+This program was written on Visual Studio Code using JavaScript ES6.